matteodepalo/ember-pushable/README.md

 ```

 The `modelName` is the type of model in your controller `content` property.
-After including it `TasksController` will start responding to the following Pusher events:
+After including it `TasksController` will start responding to Pusher events.

+## Events

 Channel: `pusher`

-Events:

 - Create
 `task.destroy`